progenetix/pgxRpi/README.md

 # pgxRpi

-This is an API wrapper package to access data from Progenetix database.
+Welcome to our API wrapper package, leveraging the capabilities of [Beacon v2](https://docs.genomebeacons.org/) specification.
+With this package, we've crafted functions that simplify the process of accessing oncogenomic data from [Progenetix](https://progenetix.org/) database.
+Our aim is to enhance your experience by streamlining the retrieval of valuable information.

 You can install this package from GitHub using: